 IMPORTANT!
-PLEASE READ CAREFULLY AND SAVE
+PLEASE READ CAREFULLY AND SAVE.

-The warnings/limitations card and manual contains important information about your Smoke Alarm's operation.
+This user's manual contains important information about your Combination Carbon Monoxide & Smoke Alarm's operation.
 If you are installing this Alarm for use by others, you must leave this manual-or a copy of it-with the end user.

-Para el manual del usuario en español, por favor visite firstalert.com p
+Para el manual del usuario en español, por favor visite www.firstalert.com.